denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 Whereas the previous release of this project had global files for the W ratings, nb-clues and SER, this is no longer the case.
 Instead, there are Unix scripts for assembling such files from the available small collections.<br>
 More precisely, for each file type \<ttt\> in any of the SMALL-CB-COLLECTIONS sub-folders, the GLOBAL-CB-RESULTS folder contains an assemble-\<ttt\>.clp file (e.g. "assemble-puzzles.txt", "assemble-nb-clues.txt", "assemble-W-ratings.txt"...), which includes:<br>
 * a Unix script for generating the corresponding global file,  <br>
-* a CLIPS function for generating the Unix script.<br>
+* a CLIPS function for generating this Unix script.<br>
 The Unix scripts must be run from the "GLOBAL-CB-RESULTS" folder.<br>

 Global files resulting from the above scripts are named all-\<ttt\>.text (e.g. "all-puzzles.txt", "all-nb-clues.txt", "all-W-ratings.txt", "all-gW-ratings.txt"...).<br>